BadalChavan/BadalChavan/README.md

 - 👋 Hi, I’m @BadalChavan
 - 👀 I’m interested in ...
-Web Development
+DEVOPS
 - 🌱 I’m currently learning ...
 Devops With AWS
 - 💞️ I’m looking to collaborate on ...
 ProTeam
 - 📫 How to reach me ... badalchavan9766@gmail.com